joeldudley/standalone-cordapp/README.md

   `cordapp` dependency on a module that is not a CorDapp
 * `bad-cordapps:cordapp-imports-non-core-platform-bundle`: This CorDapp should fail to load as it tries to depend on a non-core Corda platform bundle
+* `bad-cordapps:cordapp-has-same-bundle-symbolic-name`: This CorDapp should fail to load as it shares a symbolic name with CorDapp One

 There are also two library modules: